SnoopTomm/RunBoy-MP3-player/README.md

 Why did I start this project?
 When I was trying to fix my old laptop by changing the opperating system, I came across how certain music playerscompatible with arcg linux could still run old vintage winamp themes.
 These themes made me wonder i perhaps I could build an MP3 player that runs on Linux, due to how lightweoght it was as an Operating system.
 I was also inspired by the look of old technology, particularly music players such ass the sony walkman and early ipod competitors.

-No PCB was designed for this project, as pieces are to be soldered to the pins or connected with bendable cables in order to make the device more compact.
+No PCB was needed for this project, as pieces are to be soldered to the pins or connected with bendable cables in order to make the device more compact.

-Software development for the buttons and the setup of drivers is in progress, although on hold until components arive and can be tested.

 Dependencies and Drivers:
 1. Raspberry Pi OS Lite (64-bit)